 We’re a small but close-knit group of professionals with a deeply-rooted desire to transform lives.

-Lori Walker, Manager, Administration & Finance, CGA Diploma Business Management, Malaspina College, Long Term Care Senior Management, Canadian Health Care Association
+Lori Walker, Executive Director, CGA Diploma Business Management, Malaspina College, Long Term Care Senior Management, Canadian Health Care Association

 Coordinator of Building Services

 Selene Lincoln, Recreation Therapist, Certified Therapeutic Recreation Specialist (CTRS), Bachelor of Therapeutic Recreation, Douglas College, Bachelor of Recreation Management, Acadia University

 Clinical Care Coordinator

 As an RN for 30 years with a strong background in Complex care and Senior’s mental health, I am proud to be part of Kiwanis Village.
 I believe in non-profit healthcare, and team work where everyone puts their best foot forward to provide optimal physical, psychological, and spiritual wellbeing for all individuals who reside in long term/complex care.
 Nursing is caring, nurturing, loving, listening, compassion, respect, human kindness, and it can be very challenging, especially during these times of uncertainty.
 I am a strong advocate of delivering care through a collaborative, inclusive approach in a home like atmosphere.
 Our seniors have sacrificed so much to allow all of us to have the freedom and privileges we have today.
 We must always show respect, maintain their dignity, autonomy and take care of them.
 Kiwanis Village has a reputation for upholding these values, and that is why I choose to be a part of the Kiwanis community.

 Housing Recreation Coordinator